Tuesday, March 5, 2024

 Two-button lace boot (left) and Saxon buckle-boot (right)

 Returning to Red Wing the next year, I bought another pair of chukkas, this time in black.
 I freely admit to being rather "fashion conscious”, and try to color-match my accessories.
 It is important for Mungo’s masked good-guy-for-hire alter ego, the Scarlet Varlet, to look good when he is relieving a rapacious landlord of his purse or trouncing some oppressive evil-doer.
 Style counts in my line of work.
 Choosing between black or brown depends on whether I am packing a sword, and the weapon’s scabbard or baldric color.
-Besides lots of red tunics, hosen, hoods and hats, my garb closet has both black and brown belts, sporrans, dagger sheaths, tankard straps, and side pouches (for a small camera I usually carry, but almost always forget to use).
+Besides lots of red tunics, red hosen, red hoods and red hats, my garb closet has both black and brown belts, sporrans, dagger sheaths, tankard straps, and side pouches (for a small camera I usually carry, but almost always forget to use).
 So I just HAD to buy a pair of black shoes to complete both ensembles.
 Imelda Marcos certainly would have understood.

-Birkenstock makes two shoe styles that also might be acceptable as compromise footwear for SCA use.
+Birkenstock makes two shoe styles that also might be acceptable as compromise SCA footwear.
 Their classic strapped clog for both men and women is called “Boston”, and features wide rounded toes that vaguely resemble some period shoes.
 Birkenstock also makes a similar shoe called “London” with a full heel-back.
 I have owned several pairs of both styles and they are very comfortable.
 I haven’t worn Birks (below) to a garbed SCA event . . . yet.

-Recently among the catalog blizzard that clogs our mailbox I spotted Clark’s-brand “Shacre” chukka boots (below) that also have stand-in possibilities.
+Recently in the catalog blizzard that clogs our mailbox I spotted Clark’s-brand “Shacre” chukka boots (below) that also have stand-in possibilities.
 I have never seen anything quite like them in period illustrations, but they do have that “local cobbler” look.
 Add leather laces and these boots should cause no raised eyebrows.
-Web searches on the Birkenstock, Dr. Martens, Clark’s, Dansko, or other shoe vendor web sites might turn up more styles with period flavor.
+Web searches on the Birkenstock, Dr. Martens, Clark’s, Dansko, or other high-quality shoe vendor web sites might turn up more styles with period flavor.

 While some SCA garb purists may cringe in horror, period shoe style is less important than comfort and foot health.
 Although I don’t recommend canvas gym shoes or Crocs, there are modern shoes that fit well, can protect your feet, and still look at least presentable for SCA use.
 Remember, we’re supposed to make a reasonable attempt at pre-17th century garb and accessories.
 Lesson: The term “reasonable” does allow for some compromise when comfort and health are involved.